-There are a number of eligibility requirements to be able to access equity release.
-Some of these will vary from provider to provider but here are some of the most common requirements to access equity release.
+There are a number of eligibility requirements you must meet to be able to access equity release.
+Some of these will vary from provider to provider but here are a few of the most common:

 What is the minimum age for equity release?